 In these situations I’ve found a way to mitigate the context-switching costs.
 If I have to switch to a different task, then instead of switching to a different programming task, I’ll work on something that’s entirely different in nature.
 For example, if I expect to have to wait just a few minutes or up to an hour, I might use that time to read a programming book or work on a blog post.
 If the task I switch to is totally different, it doesn’t compete for headspace the way a similar task would.

 If for some reason I have to set down a task for a few hours or more, then I usually just suck it up and switch to a different programming task.
 But that’s a last resort, not a Plan A. And the need to switch tasks can be minimized by using good development practices like small, crisp user stories that are shovel-ready by the time developers start to work on them.

-The productivity benefits of TDD are numerous.
+The productivity benefits of automated testing are numerous.
 I’ll list some of them.

-Second, TDD forces you to articulate and justify every piece of code you add.
-TDD makes it harder to violate YAGNI.
+Second, testing forces you to articulate and justify every piece of code you add. testing makes it harder to violate YAGNI.
 YAGNI violations are pure waste.

-Third, TDD often helps you to think of all the use cases you need to exercise for your feature.
-When doing TDD, it actually becomes fun to try to exhaustively list all the scenarios under which your feature could possibly fail.
+Third, testing often helps you to think of all the use cases you need to exercise for your feature.
+When writing tests, it actually becomes fun to try to exhaustively list all the scenarios under which your feature could possibly fail.

-Fourth, the test suite that results from TDD helps protect against regressions.
+Fourth, the test suite that results from testing helps protect against regressions.
 Regressions cost time.

 Try hard to write code that’s easy to understand

 As Bob Martin has said, “the only way to go fast is to go well”.
 After all, the reason we call good code “good code” is because good code is faster and less expensive to work with than bad code.